-Delas has vineyard holdings on the steep granite slopes of the Northern Rhône and purchases additional wine through long-term contracts with high quality southern Rhône growers.
-Crafted by winemaker Jacques Grange to epitomize finesse and elegance, Delas’ Northern and Southern Rhône vintages have won praise for their intensity of flavor and excellent value.
+Delas has vineyard holdings on the steep granite slopes of the northern Rhône and purchases additional wine through long-term contracts with high quality southern Rhône growers.
+Crafted by winemaker Jacques Grange to epitomize finesse and elegance, Delas’ northern and southern Rhône vintages have won praise for their intensity of flavor and excellent value.

-Delas now owns 77 acres of prime vineyards in the Northern Rhône, including 24 acres on the famed Hermitage Hill.
+Delas now owns 77 acres of prime vineyards in the northern Rhône, including 24 acres on the famed Hermitage hill.

 The climate is moderately continental, hot and dry in summer, regular rainfalls during the other seasons.
-The vineyard has often been a victim of history and almost disappeared on several occasions, during the barbarian invasions, in the days of the “Grandes Compagnies” (in the 17th and 18th centuries) and, more recently, at the end of the 19th century, with the phylloxera infestation.
+The vineyard has often been a victim of history's most destructive periods, almost disappearing during the barbarian invasions of the 17th and 18th centuries — and once again at the end of the 19th century with the phylloxera infestation.